 Sabine A.

-May I visit the exhibition freely?
+Can I freely visit the exhibition?

-I'm late, what can I do?
+I'm late, what to do?

-Is this event open to all?
+Is this event open to everyone?

-How do I cancel my visit?
+How can I cancel my visit?

-Follow the link in the reservation e-mail.
+Follow the link in the booking email.

 Where is the exhibition located?